-Pursuant to Article 40(3)(d) and (c )of the REACH Regulation, ECHA may reject a proposed test and require the Registrant to carry out other tests in cases of non-compliance of the testing proposal with Annexes IX, X or XI.
+Pursuant to Article 40(3)(d) and (c) of the REACH Regulation, ECHA may reject a proposed test and require the Registrant to carry out other tests in cases of non-compliance of the testing proposal with Annexes IX, X or XI.

-A pre-natal developmental toxicity study for a first species is a standard information requirement as laid down in Annex IX, Section 8.7.2. of the REACH Regulation.
-The information on this endpoint is not available for the registered substance but needs to be
+A sub-chronic toxicity study (90 day) is a standard information requirement as laid down in Annex IX, Section 8.6.2. of the REACH Regulation.
+The information on this endpoint is not available for the registered substance but needs to be present in the technical dossier to meet the information requirements.
+Consequently there is an information gap and it is necessary to provide information for this endpoint.

-You have proposed a test for a 7-day and a conditional 28-day repeated dose toxicity study in rats, via oral route, using the analogue substance trichloro(propyl)silane, (CAS No 141-57-1, EC No 205-489-6).
+You have proposed a test for a 7 days and a conditional 28 days repeated dose toxicity study in rats, via oral route, using the analogue substance trichloro(propyl)silane, (CAS No 141-57-1, EC No 205-489-6).

 ECHA has evaluated your proposal to perform the test with the analogue substance.
-As explained in Section 0 above, your adaptation of the information requirement cannot be accepted.
+As explained in Section 0 'Grouping of substances and read-across approach' of this decision, your adaptation of the information requirements cannot be accepted.
 Hence there is a need to test the registered substance.